Senate panel will move resolution Tuesday to break Tuberville’s hold on military nominees

-Senate Majority Leader Chuck Schumer (D-N.Y.) on Monday announced the Senate Rules Committee will mark up a resolution on Tuesday to confirm more than 350 non-political military promotions at once, circumventing a hold that Alabama Sen. Tommy Tuberville (R) has had in place for nine months to protest the Pentagon’s abortion policy.
+Senate Majority Leader Chuck Schumer (D-N.Y.) announced Monday that the Senate Rules Committee will mark up a resolution Tuesday to confirm more than 350 nonpolitical military promotions at once, circumventing a hold that Alabama Sen. Tommy Tuberville (R) has had in place for nine months to protest the Pentagon’s abortion policy.

 The Democratic leader said once the Rules Committee approves the measure, he will bring it to the Senate floor for a vote “as soon as possible.”